fredrik-bakke/agda-syntax-vscode/README.md

 ### [0.6.4] 2023-08-21

 - Add highlighting for attributes
-- Fix some instances where comments were not highlighted as such
+- Fix some instances wherse comments were not highlighted as such

 ### [0.6.2] 2023-08-15